Softly spicy and fruity German- and Belgian-style wheat beers

 Hacker-Pschorr Edelhell (Germany; 5.5% alc.)

-With a sweet bready aroma, this dry, golden refresher is ideal for those dedicated to more mainstream tastes.
+With a sweet bready aroma, this dry, golden refresher tastes familiar, but better.

 Pilsner Urquell (Czech Republic; 4.4% alc.)